SohamTanwar/Writeups/README.md

 # Writeups
-In this i will be uploading all the writeups of Hackthebox and vulnhub machines.
+writeups of machines and CTFs.